AlleyCC/AlleyCC/README.md

 # 👋 Hi !
 This is AlleyCC
 ### *A newbie in software world.*
 ______________________________
-🌱 On the way to become a front-end engineer，still learning on HTML, CSS, Javascript!
+🌱 On the way to become a front-end engineer，still learning on HTML, CSS, and Javascript!

  :mag_right: Find me on ...